-Diphtheria, is a bacterial infection that targets the nose and throat of a person.
-The infection spreads easily among children under 5 and adults over 60 years of age.
-Diphtheria is less common in the United States and Europe as compared to other countries.
+Diphtheria is a bacterial infection that targets a person’s nose, sore throat, and strep throat.
+The infection spreads easily among children under 5 and adults over 60.
+Diphtheria is less common in the United States and Europe than in other countries.

 What is diphtheria?

-Diphtheria is one of the most contagious bacterial infections, affecting the nose or throat of a person.
+Diphtheria is one of the most contagious bacterial infections, affecting a person’s nose or sore throat.
 Although less common, the skin can be affected as well.
-The bacteria that cause diphtheria commonly spread when the cough or sneeze of an infected man passes infection to a healthy person.
+The bacteria that cause diphtheria commonly spread when the cough or sneeze of an infected man passes the infection to a healthy person.
+The development of diphtheria in the course of typhoid fever is probably often overlooked because healthcare professionals do not often feel called upon to make thorough examinations of the throats of their patients who have typhoid symptoms.

-What causes diphtheria and who is at a risk?
+What causes diphtheria, and who is at risk?

-The symptoms of diphtheria begin right after two to seven days of the infection passed.
-The Incubation period is the time taken for the symptoms to develop.
+The symptoms of diphtheria begin right after two to seven days after the infection has passed.
+The incubation period is the time taken for the symptoms to develop.
+It often causes strep throat symptoms.
+Other common symptoms include:

 • Chills